 The above demonstrations are from the CoCoPIE Youtube channel here and Bilibili channel here.
 Welcome to check and advise.
-It is worth noticing that for the first time, on-mobile real-time acceleration of 3D activity detection networks (e.g., C3D, R(2+1)D, S3D) using off-the-shelf mobile devices.
-We can achieve only 9ms per frame performance without accuracy loss, outperforming current frameworks by 30X speedup.
-This is shown on the demo on the right.
+It is worth noticing that for the first time, on-mobile real-time accelerations have been achieved for YOLO-v4 based object detection and 3D activity detection networks (e.g., C3D, R(2+1)D, S3D) using off-the-shelf mobile devices.
+For object detection, we achieve 19FPS on a Samsung Galaxy S10 phone with higher mAP accuracy than YOLO-v3.
+For activity detection, we can achieve only 6.8ms per frame performance without accuracy loss, outperforming current frameworks by 40X speedup.
+The demos are shown above.

 It has been a consensus that the company who enables real intelligence on end devices (such as mobile devices and IoT devices) will define the future of computing.
 Racing towards this goal, many companies, whether giant technology firms such as Google, Microsoft, Amazon, Apple and Facebook, or startups spent tens of billions of dollars each year on R&D. Assuming hardware is the major constraint for enabling real mobile intelligence, the industry has mainly dedicated their efforts to developing specialized hardware accelerators for machine learning and inference.
 Billions of dollars have been spent to fuel this intelligent hardware race.